galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 # Get single-cell data

-First we need to create a new history in Galaxy and load our single-cell data We are going to use the single-cell dataset found in a previous deconvolution tutorial [https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/bulk-music/tutorial.html](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/bulk-music/tutorial.html).
+First we need to create a new history in Galaxy and load in our single-cell data.
+We are going to use the single-cell dataset from a previous deconvolution tutorial found here: [https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/bulk-music/tutorial.html](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/bulk-music/tutorial.html).

 > <hands-on-title>Data upload</hands-on-title>
 >